Constraints on the Intergalactic Magnetic Field from Bow Ties in the Gamma-ray Sky: Modeling the background contributions to the power spectra

 where the small-scale structure contribution $\P_m^{ss}$ is a log-normal random variable, i.e., $\P_m^{ss}=\delta_m e^{\sigma_m X}$ for a zero-mean, unit-variance Gaussian random variable $X$.
 The values of $\delta_m$ and $\sigma_m$ are fully defined by the means and variances of the $\P_m^h$ and $\P_m^l$; it is straightforward to show that choosing at each $m$

 where $\Delta_m$ is the difference in the mean powers and $\Sigma_m^2$ is the difference in the variances at high and low resolution at a given $m$, uniquely reproduces the means and variance of $\P_m^h$ and $\P_m^l$.
 This is done independently for angular power spectra constructed using Front-converted events, using Back-converted events, and using both Front- and Back-converted events, resulting in slightly different choices for $\delta_m$ and $\sigma_m$.
-For the last case, the resulting $\delta_m$ are shown in Figure \ref{fig:ures}.
+For the last case, the resulting $\delta_m$ are shown in Figure \ref{fig:ures} for the red and blue points.
+This is compared to the power spectra for the Galactic background of the 3FGL source subtracted \Fermi sky (black points).

-\paragraph{Magnetic Field Strengths.---} In all cases, the precipitous decline in the difference between the high- and low-resolution power spectra results in a rapidly decreasing $\delta_m$.
-When $\delta_m^2$ becomes comparable to variances of $\P_m^h$ and $\P_m^l$ the definition of $\sigma_m^2$ becomes poorly defined, resulting in potentially large additions in consistent with the observed behavior in the background fields.
-Thus we truncate this procedure at $m=10$, beyond which the shift is no longer statistically significant in any case.

-This final component is then introduced to each realization of the stacked angular power spectra by adding an appropriate log-normal offset appropriate for the given choice of events.
-Because the variance of the background is determined using all 507 background fields, we renormalize the variance of the log-normal distribution to the number of source fields under consideration in the standard way, i.e., $\sigma_{m,\rm src}^2 = \sigma_m^2/N_{\rm src}$; the $\delta_m$ are unchanged.
-From this a set of angular power offsets are chosen and added to each realization of the angular power spectrum.

-\paragraph{Magnetic Field Strengths.---} In Fig.~\ref{fig:otherBs} we show the stacked angular power spectra for present day IGMF strengths of $B_0=10^{-14}$~G, $10^{-16}$~G, and $10^{-17}$~G. These are directly comparable to Fig.~\ref{fig:1e-15}, which shows $B_0=10^{-15}$~G. These use the optimized source samples listed in \cite{BowTiesII}, and thus differ for the null case and Poisson floor.
-As discussed in the main text, the quadrupole is considerably more than 2$\sigma$ discrepant for $B_0=10^{-16}$~G, while the other field strengths are slightly less discrepant than 2$\sigma$.
-In all cases the observed power is fully consistent with the null expectation.

-\paragraph{Font- vs. Back-Converted Events.---} In Fig.~\ref{fig:fbpscomp} we show the stacked angular power spectra for the optimized source list listed in \cite{BowTiesII} for a present day IGMF strength of $B_0=10^{-15}$~G independently for Front- and Back-converted events.
-The observed quadrupolar power is discrepant with models that include inverse-Compton halos at 2$\sigma$ for both sets of events.
-Similarly, in both cases the observed power is fully consistent with the null expectation.
-This conclusion holds for the other IGMF strengths considered.
+In summary, we have modeled the background power with a combination of the contaminating 3FGL sources, a random realization of the unresolved completion of the 3FGL source population, the large scale ($>9^\circ$) gradients, and random realizations of the small-scale gradients.
+At very high Galactic latitudes ($|b|>50^\circ$) this last component becomes insignificant, strongly implicating the Galactic contribution as its source.
+The resulting background power spectra is shown in Fig.~\ref{fig:bkgd_sum}, subdivided into their origins.